EXCLUSIVE-Amazon warehouses receive only vital supplies in U.S., Europe amid coronavirus

 One consultant said the announcement landed as third-party sellers were grappling with economic uncertainty amid the outbreak.
 Workers at bars, gyms, theaters and other non-essential businesses are furloughed to help contain the spread of the deadly virus and President Donald Trump on Monday said the U.S. economy may be sliding into recession.

-"Sellers are rethinking their entire strategies for selling in 2020, not just Q1 and Prime Day," said Chris McCabe, founder of Amazon seller consultancy ecommerceChris.com.
+"Sellers are rethinking their entire strategies for selling in 2020," said Chris McCabe, founder of Amazon seller consultancy ecommerceChris.com.

-Prime Day, scheduled for July every year, is Amazon's annual marketing blitz when sellers offer exclusive deals and discounts that contribute more sales than Black Friday.
-Sellers usually stock up on inventory ahead of the shopping holiday, while this decision adds uncertainty to when they could ship products in.

-"Just posting this announcement has a big impact on Prime Day," McCabe said.

 (Reporting by Krystal Hu; Additional reporting by Lisa Baertlein in Los Angeles; Jeffery Dastin in San Franscico and Elvira Pollina in Milan; Editing by Nick Zieminski, Lisa Shumaker and Sandra Maler)